-The commercial center of South Norwalk got its start due to the proximity of water.
-The obvious one, the harbor, is self explanatory.
+The commercial center of South Norwalk got its start due to the proximity to water.
+The obvious one, the harbor, is self-explanatory.
 The other water link was the location of fresh water wells.
 In fact, South Norwalk was originally named Old Well.
 From the start of the colonial era, what is now Water and Washington Streets was the hub of trade and manufacturing.
-Potters, silversmiths and merchants settled into a comfortable economy alongside the fisherman and clam diggers.
-If we could turn back time, we’d see wood framed buildings and barns.
-Alas, as many cities discovered, wood buildings clustered together sometimes brought large scale calamities.
+Potters, silversmiths, and merchants settled into a comfortable economy alongside the fisherman and clam diggers.
+If we could turn back time, we’d see wood-framed buildings and barns.
+Alas, as many cities discovered, wood buildings clustered together sometimes brought large-scale calamities.

-While commerce and dining dominates the streetscape you see today, factories dominated the area then, producing hats, shirts, locks and corsets.
-Some buildings remain as they’ve been repurposed and the area is an historic district.
+While commerce and dining dominate the streetscape you see today, factories dominated the area then, producing hats, shirts, locks, and corsets.
+Some buildings remain as they’ve been repurposed and the area is a historic district.
 But many have been lost.
 Today the former factory buildings of the Norwalk ironworks house the Maritime Aquarium, the Corset Factory holds apartments, and the Lock building is the home of creative economy businesses trending towards hedge funds since its first incarnation as artist lofts.
-The amount of airy lofts that convey these industrial roots attract people from all over, whether it’s for creative office space, or urban living.
+The number of airy lofts that convey these industrial roots attract people from all over, whether it’s for creative office space or urban living.

 It wasn’t easy for SoNo, as we know it, to get its groove going.
 Post World WarII had not been kind to the retail center and by the 1970s the cool world vibe was all but gone and the people were all about “urban renewal.”
 The historic buildings were looking run down and the area was being threatened by the wrecking ball.